 Arsalan Afzal is a senior at Texas A&M University majoring in Computer Engineering with a minor in Mathematics.
 He began his journey through Model United Nations as a freshman in high school where he developed an unhealthy obsession with global issues and world politics and chose to pursue a long and involved journey through the pillars of Model United Nations.
-This involved being a delegate at over two dozen conferences, staffing at almost a dozen high school and collegiate conferences as well as becoming the Secretary General of Texas A&M Model United Nations and leading others to follow in his footsteps.
-He strives to promote the intersection of technology and global politics and utilize technology in order to enhance communication and discourse through not only Model United Nations but also among local corporations in his community.
-Having the privilege of being Deputy Secretary General allows Arsalan to pursue his goals towards the adoption towards powerful technology enabling HAMUN to conduct its conference through purely digital means.
+This included serving as a delegate at over a dozen conferences, staffing at nearly a dozen high school and collegiate conferences, as well as becoming the Secretary-General of Texas A&M Model United Nations and leading others to follow in his footsteps.
+He strives to promote the intersection of technology and global politics, utilizing technology in order to enhance communication and discourse through not only Model United Nations but also among local corporations in his community.
+Having the privilege of being Deputy Secretary-General allows Arsalan to pursue his goal of enabling HAMUN to conduct its conference entirely through virtual means this year.

 Chief of Staff